rheaplex/self-identifying/floppies/yellow/README.md

 may be hidden within another installable package.

-To rebuild the image files, **which will erase the originals**, enter a Unix shell and type the following in this directory:
+To rebuild the image files, **which will erase the originals**, enter a Unix shell and type the following, replacing `/PATH/TO/THE/FLOPPY` with the path to the drive containing the floppy disk containing these files.

 ```
+cd /PATH/TO/THE/FLOPPY
 make clean
 make
 ```

 ## Display

-The PNG of each image is sized for screen display.
+The PNG of the image is sized for screen display.

 Should you need a larger image for display, the PDF can be rasterized with different size and/or resolution settings to produce it.